Find Affordable College Courses

 Easton, PA

-Lafayette College ranked #10 on this year’s Best Value Film, Video & Photographic Arts Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the suburb of Easton, Lafayette is a private not-for-profit college with a small student population.
+Lafayette College landed the #10 spot in the 2023 rankings for the best value bachelor’s degree film, video and photographic arts programs.
+Located in the large suburb of Easton, Lafayette is a private not-for-profit college with a small student population.

 Out-of-state tuition fees for undergraduate students at Lafayette are $56,364 per year.

-Lafayette excels when it comes to quality.
-It’s ranked in the top 5% of all schools on our Best Film, Video & Photographic Arts Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Lafayette also claimed a spot on our Best Film, Video & Photographic Arts Bachelor’s Degree Schools in the Middle Atlantic Region list.
+It’s in the top 5% of all schools in this category.

 Best Film, Video & Photographic Arts Colleges by State

-Explore the best film, video and photographic arts colleges for a specific state in the Middle Atlantic region.
+Explore the best film, video and photographic arts schools for a specific state in the Middle Atlantic region.

 State Degrees Awarded